MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/protected-pdf-readers.md

 The PDF readers in the following table support protected PDF documents that have a .ppdf file name extension, and older formats that have a .pdf file name extension.

-Currently, SharePoint Online and SharePoint on-premises use an older format for PDF documents in IRM-protected libraries.
+Currently, Microsoft SharePoint uses an older format for PDF documents in IRM-protected libraries.

 |Operating system|Supported readers|